merative/spm-toolbox/README.md

 # spm-toolbox

-Additional tools and software required for supporting Cúram social program management development and test
+This collection includes helpful Ansible roles for installing prereq and helper tools for building and testing Cúram Social Program Management